 In the afternoon, I suggest learning all about the history of ancient Rye by visiting Camber Castle and Lamb House.
 And finally, in the evening I’d go for a stroll around Rye Harbor Coastal Reserve (and see how many birds I could spot).
 Before ending my day watching the sunset on Camber Sands Beach!

-Morning – Climb the Bell Tower & Have the Best hot chocolate in England at Knoops
+Morning – Climb the Bell Tower & have the best hot chocolate in England at Knoops

 Before setting off on your full day exploring Rye – stop in for breakfast at The Fig on High Street.
 This small and cozy spot is one of the most popular breakfast spots in town and serves a variety of yummy dishes.
 From pastries to my favorite halloumi eggs to a full English breakfast.
 Please note The Fig doesn’t open until 9:30 am so my advice is to have a lie-in this morning!